-Our pay-as-you-are-able program was designed for white bodied people who do not hold economic advantage.
+Our pay-as-you-are-able program was designed for white-bodied people who do not hold economic advantage.
 If that's you, please accept our invitation to pay less than the price listed.

-Notice I did not say pay nothing.
+Notice this is not an invitation to pay nothing.

 In a society rooted in the system of racial capitalism, we have become conditioned to care more about our commitments when we have invested our resources.

 And while there are many ways this cost will play out, white bodied people who are committed to creating a more just society cannot exclude our wallet.